mlawren/p5-DBIx-ThinSQL-SQLite/README.md

     - create\_sequence( $name )

     Create a sequence in the database with name $name.
-An "INTEGER PRIMARY KEY AUTOINCREMENT" column in SQLite will automatically create a sequence for that table, making this function redundant in that case.

     - nextval( $name ) -> Int